Marcin Kowalczyk

 Marcin Kowalczyk (born 9 April 1985) is a Polish former professional footballer who played as a defender.

 Career

 Club

 In early 2006 Kowalczyk joined GKS Bełchatów, where he played for two years.
 On 26 February 2008 he signed with Dynamo Moscow.
 In March 2011, he was loaned to Metalurh Donetsk.

 In August 2011, he joined Zagłębie Lubin on a one-year contract.

 International

-He made his first appearance for the Polish national team in a friendly against Ukraine on 20 August 2008.
+He made his first appearance for the Poland national team in a friendly against Ukraine on 20 August 2008.